rizkifrtma11/Capstone-Project-Bangkit-2024-batch-2/README.md

 ## Key Feature

-- **Scan Food**: Gunakan kamera untuk memindai makanan dan mendapatkan informasi terkait.
-- **History Food**: Rekomendasi makanan berdasarkan hasil pemindaian.
-- **Detail Food**: Fitur login/logout dan pengelolaan profil.
+- **Scan Food**: Utilize the camera to scan food and recognize it using machine learning, providing instant insights about the dish, including its name and relevant information.
+- **History Food**: Automatically logs all scanned food into a history section, allowing users to revisit their past scans and explore details anytime.
+- **Detail Food**: Offers comprehensive details about a scanned food, such as description, nutritional facts, ingredients, and cultural background.
-- **Location and Notification**: Simpan makanan favorit untuk referensi di masa mendatang.
+- **Location and Notification**: Sends notifications if there's any traditional food nearby.

+## Future Development
+- **Chatbot "Ranus.ai**: A smart assistant designed to answer users' food-related questions, provide cooking tips, and suggest personalized recipes or dishes.
+- **Subscription**:  Introduces premium features like ad-free usage, enhanced food recommendations, and access to exclusive content for subscribed users.

 ---